-The Five Great Treatises were first established by Master Khedrup-Je and have been passed down through the lineage till today
+The scholarly system of the Five Great Treatises was first established by Master Khedrup-Je （1385-1438 A.D.）and has been passed down through the lineage until today

 The powerful debates that shook the Three Worlds.